Agistment contracts for horses

 - pre-existing injuries, ailments or vices

-- vaccination record for such conditions as tetanus and strangles and dates of any relevant treatments, eg worming, teeth care
+- vaccination record for such conditions as tetanus, strangles and hendra virus, and dates of any relevant treatments, eg worming, teeth care

 - duration of the agreement